-Any products not specifically addressed above will be reviewed on an individual basis by the Executive Director and/or market manager for eligibility.
+Any products not specifically addressed above will be reviewed on an individual basis by the Market Manager and Executive Director for eligibility.
 Sellers offering value added/processed products using ingredients produced by the seller or ingredients from local producers will be given priority over those who do not produce or use locally produced ingredients in their product.

-Prior approval by the Executive Director and/or market manager is required to sell any product other than what was initially applied for by the vendor.
+Prior approval by the Market Manager is required to sell any product other than what was initially applied for by the vendor.